 Pros and cons of Laurel Road student loans

-Here are few pros and cons to consider before refinancing with Laurel Road.
+Here are a few pros and cons to consider before taking out a loan with Laurel Road.

 - Special rates: If you are a physician, dentist, nurse, optometrist or physician assistant, you may be eligible for temporarily reduced refinancing rates.